Life Is Strange (video game): Development

 Development of Life Is Strange began in April 2013 with a team of 15, and more people were added when the collaboration with Square Enix began.
 The episodes were originally aimed to release about 6 weeks apart.
 Dontnod co-founder Jean-Maxime Moris was originally the game's Creative Director.
 Dontnod told Square Enix London about Life Is Strange only after they had turned down a pitch for a larger game.
 Before signing with Square Enix, Life Is Strange was imagined as a full-length video game that Dontnod would self-publish.
 However, the publisher surmised that it would be more successful as an episodic title.
 The game was originally codenamed What If but the name was not used because of the film with the same name.

 A developer diary was published before release that said most prospective publishers were unwilling to publish a game unless it had a male protagonist.
 They said most publishers had the same objection to Dontnod's first project, Remember Me, which also had a female protagonist.
 Dontnod CEO Oskar Guilbert also challenged the idea at the start.
-The developers said Square Enix was the only publisher with no intention to change this.
+The developers said Square Enix was the only publisher with no intention of changing this.

 Life Is Strange was born from the rewind mechanic idea, which the developer had already experimented on with their last game Remember Me.
 The lead character Max was created with the ability to rewind time to supplement this mechanism.
 The episodic format was decided upon by the studio for creative reasons, financial restrictions and marketing purposes, allowing them to tell the story in its preferred slow pace.
 The Pacific Northwest was picked as the setting for the purpose of conveying a nostalgic and autumnal feel.
 The development team visited the region, took photographs, looked at local newspapers and used Google Street View to make sure the environment was accurately portrayed.
 It was decided early on that most of the budget be spent on the writing and voice actors.
 The original story was written in French by Jean-Luc Cano, and converted into a game script by the co-directors and design team.
 It was subsequently handed over to Christian Divine and Cano to be fine tuned in English.
 Story and character development were highlighted over point-and-click puzzles, making choice and consequence integral to how the narrative unfolds.
 Hannah Telle auditioned for Max Caulfield in July 2014 and was offered the part; Ashly Burch auditioned for both Max and her given role Chloe Price.
 The recording sessions were done in Los Angeles, California, with the French developer brought in via Skype.